chinchalinchin/being-and-death/docs/source/A1_history.md

 > ...

-> If "nothing" compels me to save my life, _nothing_ prevents me from precipitating myself into the abyss
+> If _nothing_ compels me to save my life, _nothing_ prevents me from precipitating myself into the abyss.

 > ...